Zao (American band): The fifth era (2010–present)

-Religion
+Musical Style

+Zao has been predominantly described as a Metalcore band.
+Early on the groups sound was firmly rooted in Hardcore Punk with some Metal leanings.
+As time went on and with member changes their sound began to incorporate more eclectic and dynamic influences beginning with “Where Blood and Fire Bring Rest.”
+Their fourth album “Liberate te Ex Inferis” saw the group experiment the most with their sound up to that point.
+Incorporating keys, spoken word vocals and a heavier, darker aesthetic.
+Subsequent albums have continued this experimentation with critics noting elements of Black Metal, Noise Rock, Sludge Metal, Mathcore, Post-Metal and Shoegaze in their sound while still retaining aggressive vocals, interlocking guitars and a pummeling rhythm section.

+Despite having never achieved mainstream success, Zao is regarded among their peers and in the Metal/Hardcore community.
+The band has been noted as influential group by members of Underoath, Norma Jean, Demon Hunter, Converge, and Every Time I Die.

 Christianity has been a key influence in the band's early work; because the founding members claimed to have a strong relationship with God, they were considered a devoted Christian band with second vocalist Shawn Jonas often preaching Christianity between songs, which changed as time passed and members changed.
 Former drummer Jesse Smith slowly changed the band's vision with citing wanting to be able to play to more secular music scenes and providing less emphasis on religion because he felt the original line-up would "force it down peoples throats."
 Upon vocalist Daniel Weyandt joining the band; the lyrics shifted to more personal content albeit initially still retaining an occasional Christian message which became less prevalent with every album.
 Because only bassist Martin Lunn identifies as Christian, Zao no longer considered itself a Christian band but rather a group of open-minded artists with guitarist Scott Mellinger going on record and stating that Zao would prefer to just be known as a Metal band.

 Lyrics in future productions may or may not include Christian messages, but Zao has stated they would have loved to return to the Christian Cornerstone Festival when it was still active.
 As of 2015, only one member of the band (bassist Martin Lunn) claims Christianity as their beliefs.

 Certain members have gone on to state that they had never held the Christian belief, including Mellinger and longtime Bassist Rob Horner.
 Although it was previously stated that he was not a Christian upon his joining, Jeff Gretz stated that he was raised Catholic and that he "never said he never believed."